akshell/docs/ref/ak/rest.rst

 retrieved from the request path.
 It should return a :class:`Response` object.

-A plain JavaScript function could be used as a handler, but the library provides a class facilitating development of a robust handler:
+A plain JavaScript function can be used as a handler, but the library provides a class facilitating development of a robust handler:

 .. class:: Handler(request, args...)